 Of course, see the Albany.edu website for more reasons to consider UAlbany…

 Yes, there’s always Shabbat Dinner and Lunch and prayers (on Friday Nights there are at least two sometimes 3 denominatons) every weekend that the University at Albany campus is in session, and even occasionally during academic breaks in winter and summer.
 Jewish Holidays, especially the week of Sukkot culminating in Simchat Torah are quite warm and memorable here, with festive meals and Minyans and lots of atmosphere.
-Same energy on Chanukah, Purim, Passover… We do have Rosh Hashanah and Yom Kippur services, even though UAlbany is closed for those days.
+Same energy on Chanukah, Purim, Passover… We do have Rosh Hashanah and Yom Kippur services, Sukkot, Passover – you name it (as long as its during the academic calendar season – we usually away for Shavuot for example which usually falls after graduation).
 There’s weekly Torah study on Tuesdays at Shabbos House, going strong since 2000.

-There’s built-in Kosher Dining on Indian Quad (after many years on Dutch Quad).
 Between Shabbos House Chabad and UAlbany Hillel there are numerous weekday programs, including social events, study opportunities, Israel-related events and Jewish awareness on campus.
 We have a wonderfully diverse, warm and friendly core group of students, from varying backgrounds and levels of Jewish observance who feel close as a tight-knit Jewish community that’s spirited and welcoming, filled with liveliness, meaning and creativity.
-We are very proud of our students and our student leadership.
-Good folks.
+We are very proud of our students and our student leadership over the years.
+We have great involved students here!

 SHABBOS HOUSE CHABAD has been serving UAlbany since 1976, and Mendel and Raizy have been here since 1997.
 The little house that could at 316 Fuller Rd, corner of Great Dane Drive, served us well and left us with many magical memories, but we’re thankful for the new, bigger and better Shabbos House that was built at 320 Fuller Road, two doors down from Great Dane Drive, in 2009.
 Rabbi Mendel and Raizy and family live upstairs, on-site, to create and foster a home away from home atmosphere, and try to be as available and accessible to students both for formal and informal programming and experiences.
 For anyone even semi-active in Jewish life you will find Shabbos House Chabad to be a second home, there’s a lot happening here, many of your key Jewish needs and experiences will be here.
 L’chaim Student Group (funded by the UAlbany Student Association) works with Shabbos House on a wide range of meaningful, fun, and memorable events and programs from holiday celebrations to social-action, to tabling awareness.

-UALBANY HILLEL has offices both at Interfaith Center and in the Campus Center, where the Hillel student group has an office and lounge space on the 3rd floor, also in Room 320.
-Hillel Shabbat dinner are held in rented space in the Campus Center, usually 3rd floor, and programming is either on campus in the Hillel office (such as their Tuesday-Shmoozeday), or nearby rooms, or at the Interfaith Center or other campus or off-site locations (especially for social events like Apple-picking, laser-tag, karaoke at a downtown place etc).
+UALBANY HILLEL has offices and meeting space on the 3rd floor of the Campus Center.
+Hillel Shabbat dinner are held in rented space in the Campus Center, usually 3rd floor, and programming is either on campus in the Hillel office (such as their Tuesday-Shmoozeday), or nearby rooms, or off-site locations (especially for social events like Apple-picking, laser-tag, karaoke at a downtown place etc).
 Rabbi Nomi Manon is the executive director of Hillel and there’s usually a programming staff, too, or an Israel Fellow.
 Hillel offers a range of cultural, religious, social and social-action programming, coordinated/sponsored either by Hillel Staff or Hillel Student Board or both.

 JUDAIC STUDIES DEPARTMENT at UAlbany offers many classes in Holocaust, Israel, Hebrew and Jewish History and Literature.
 Although smaller staffed than in past years, and no longer offering a Judaic Studies major, there are still many classes offered and the professors and adjuncts are very invested.
 Warning: A good deal of these classes are not a good idea for an easy-A in a subject that you may feel familiar just because you are Jewish.
 These are serious courses, with readings and required work and academic expectations.
 For some Yeshiva or day-school students the classes may be different than they are accustomed to, as they are taught from an academic secular perspective, but many come to terms and understand the context, and have enjoyed and learned from the experience.